 Roger’s current consumer investments span these sectors and include Belong; Encore; Flyhomes; Forte; Gen.G; Marco Polo; Modern Health; Niantic; PlayVS; Rally; Scopely; StockX; and Wag!.
 His previous, exited consumer investments are Angie’s List (NASDAQ: ANGI); Coinbase (NASDAQ: COIN); Epic!
 (Acquired by Byju); Groupon (NASDAQ: GRPN); HotelTonight (acquired by Airbnb); SafetyWeb (acquired by Experian); Send the Trend (acquired by QVC); TrialPay (acquired by Visa); Trip.com (acquired by Ctrip); and World Golf Tour (acquired by TopGolf).

 Roger also has been an active investor in business-focused software companies.
-His previous software investments include 6Sense (acquired by Insight); BlueJeans Network (acquired by Verizon); BlueKai (acquired by Oracle); Boost Media (acquired by AdLabs Technology); Cask (acquired by Google); Earnest (Acquired by Navient); FreeWheel (acquired by Comcast); Gainsight (acquired by Vista Equity); Insitu (acquired by Boeing); Narrative Science (acquired by Tableau); Platfora (acquired by Workday); Upsight; and Vera (acquired by HelpSystems).
-He remains involved with business-software companies BrightEdge, Entelo, Live Intent, Lotame, Narvar and PrimeRevenue.
-Roger also has been involved with seed investment eShares.
+His previous software investments include 6Sense (acquired by Insight); BlueJeans Network (acquired by Verizon); BlueKai (acquired by Oracle); Boost Media (acquired by AdLabs Technology); Cask (acquired by Google); Earnest (Acquired by Navient); FreeWheel (acquired by Comcast); Gainsight (acquired by Vista Equity); Insitu (acquired by Boeing); Narrative Science (acquired by Tableau); Platfora (acquired by Workday); and Vera (acquired by HelpSystems).
+He remains involved with business-software companies BrightEdge, Entelo, Flash, Live Intent, Lotame, Narvar, PrimeRevenue and Upsight.

 Before joining Battery, Roger spent 10 years as an entrepreneur and operator.
 He was the co-founder and president of NetMarket, an ecommerce company that executed the first retail transaction on the Internet in 1994.
 NetMarket was acquired by Cendant Corporation.
 Roger also co-founded Corio, a leading managed-service provider that went public and was later acquired by IBM.
 Finally, he co-founded SMART, a non-profit that provides disadvantaged students access to educational opportunities, personal experiences and social support services to foster academic excellence and access to a college education.
 Roger has been named to the Forbes Midas List many times.
-He is also a member of and is currently serving as the president of the Yale University Council.
+Roger graduated from Yale University and is the President of the Yale University Council.